Deliver presentations that resonate with your audience.

 When to use the Presentation Template

 Use the Presentation template whenever you need to create a presentation.
-If you’re a seasoned pro, you’ll love using the template to customize your slide deck.
+If you’re a seasoned pro, you’ll love using the presentation template to customize your slide deck.
 Or if you’re a newbie, the template will increase your confidence as a communicator by making it easier to create an inspired, memorable slide deck that leaves you feeling capable and prepared to present.

-Create your own presentation
+How to create your own presentation template

 Making your own presentation is easy.
 Miro’s whiteboard tool is the perfect canvas to create and share with your collaborators.
 Get started by selecting the Presentation Template, then take the following steps to make one of your own.